etnms/Conlingua-conlanguage-generator/README.md

 ## Features
+### Responsive design
+The app can be viewed on a smartphone, although using it on a computer might prove to be easier.
 ### Parameters
 :pencil2: Conlingua provides you with different parameters, but you don't have to use all of them!
 Each parameter has a default value so you can skip whichever you want.
 #### Inputs and IPA